FAIRmat-NFDI/data-modeling/nexus-metainfo/adr/ADR-004-code-generator.md

 ### Output

-One Python file per NXDL base class, written to `metainfo/base_classes/`.
+One Python file per NXDL class, written to `metainfo/base_classes/` (category `"base"`) or `metainfo/applications/` (category `"application"`, added in Phase 2 — includes both official and community-contributed application definitions, discovered by `category`, not by file path; see ADR-005).
 Each file:
 - Defines one top-level Section class (the primary class)
 - May define named concept classes (Section subclasses for groups that have own quantities)
 - Has `__all__ = ["PrimaryClassName"]`